How does a levain make bread rise?

 It can also go mouldy or dry out if exposed to moisture or air.

 So kept it wrapped too.

-Unlike what you may read, there's no need to do this every time, just if there’s a reason the yeast may not be longer active.
+Unlike what you may have read, there's no need to do this every time.
+Just if there’s a reason that the yeast may be no longer active.

 How much levain should I add to my dough mix?

 There’s no golden rule, dense, harder grain breads need more leavin (or time) than lighter, white doughs.

 These are what I tend to use as starting points when crafting a new recipe.

 Maximum for fresh yeast is 2.5%, above 2.2 the taste of yeast is more noticeable in the bread.
 I don't generally go above 30% of sourdough.
 In cool climates without a proofer it may be an idea to increase this.

 We could use flour, water and salt to make a bread, without a levain.
 The result would be